-RSVP: We are meeting by Zoom only on Thursday, July 7 at 7pm (CDT).
+RSVP: We are meeting by Zoom only on Thursday, February 2, 2023 at 7pm (Central).
 Please RSVP here: Facebook Event Page.

-How to Join the Zoom Meeting: To attend the book club live via Zoom, just click www.watchman.org/Zoom on Thursday, July 7 at 7pm (CDT).
+How to Join the Zoom Meeting: To attend the book club live via Zoom, just click www.watchman.org/Zoom on Thursday evening, February 2 at 7pm (Central).
 Feel free to listen to the conversation or join in with your questions.

-BOOK: Our July book, The Historical Christ and the Theological Jesus, was published by in 2009 by Wm.
-B. Eerdmans Publishing Co. and is available in both paperback and Kindle formats.
-We also are providing two free YouTube video alternatives for those who do not have time to finish reading the book.
+BOOK: Our February book, Humans 5.0 (RTB Press, June 30, 2019), is available in Paperback, Kindle and Audible formats.
+We also are providing two free YouTube video alternatives for those of us who do not have time to finish reading the book.

 - Kindle ($10): Digital Book